-Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget FFY 2024 Planned 8224 \$323,000 • Developed the FFY 2024-28 TIP \$286,000 The TIP is updated annually to the FFYs 2025-29 TIP doe Improvement Program Continued outreach to municipalities, subregions, regional transit authorities, MassDOT, and other partners to solicit ideas for inclusion in the FFY 2024-28 TIP and in the TIP Universe of Projects repetition of some of the ta the deployment of various r Pilot, Bikeshare Support, Tra Devised new investments for the TIP, including the deployment of a Bikeshare Support line item and Project Design Pilot in FFY 2025 Created a scope of work for Transit Modernization Program for deployment in FFY 2025 along with a Shuttle Action Plan to inform the funding of shuttle pilot projects in subsequent TIPs Held workshops and internal discussions to inform the development of the FFY 2025-29 and subsequent TIPs with an eye towards the project pipeline, discretionary grant applications, and evaluation criteria Unified Planning Work 8324 8324 8324 8324 /ork 8324 8324 8324 \$101,500 Developed the FFY 2024 UPWP \$122,500 Activities generally remain Program Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP supporting the MPO in pro- potential point of emphasis focus of engagement beyon well as streamlining the doo i Conducted outreach to advocacy and policy groups and interested citizens to gauge needs and collect study ideas for the FFY 2024 UPWP and beyond Discussed UPWP matters with Regional Transportation Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process Held internal discussions on potential future changes to the UPWP process and document ally, and in FFY 2024 will be updated document.
-This update will entail the tasks performed in column D, including us new investment programs (Design Transit Modernization).
+Name Project ID FFY 2023 CTPS UPWP Budget FFY 2023 Work Progress and Products Proposed FFY 2024 CTPS Budget FFY 2024 Planned Work Progress and Products Transportation 8224 \$323,000 Developed the FFY 2024-28 TIP \$295,550 The TIP is updated annually, and in FFY 2024 will be updated Improvement Program Continued outreach to municipalities, subregions, regional transit authorities, MassDOT, and other partners to solicit ideas for inclusion in the FFY 2024-28 TIP and in the TIP Universe of Projects to the FFYs 2025-29 TIP document.
+This update will entail the repetition of some of the tasks performed in column D, including the deployment of various new investment programs (Design Pilot, Bikeshare Support, Transit Modernization).
+Devised new investments for the TIP, including the deployment of a Bikeshare Support line item and Project Design Pilot in FFY 2025 Created a scope of work for Transit Modernization Program for deployment in FFY 2025 along with a Shuttle Action Plan to inform the funding of shuttle pilot projects in subsequent TIPs Held workshops and internal discussions to inform the development of the FFY 2025-29 and subsequent TIPs with an eye towards the project pipeline, discretionary grant applications, and evaluation criteria Unified Planning Work 8324 8324 \$101,500 Developed the FFY 2024 UPWP \$111,600 Activities generally remain the same year to year, with staff Program Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP supporting the MPO in producing its annual (FFY 2025) UPWP.
+A potential point of emphasis in FFY 2025 may be expanding the focus of engagement beyond the discrete studies program, as well as streamlining the document development process.
+Conducted outreach to advocacy and policy groups and interested citizens to gauge needs and collect study ideas for the FFY 2024 UPWP and beyond Discussed UPWP matters with Regional Transportation Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process Held internal discussions on potential future changes to the UPWP process and document